fisk/fisked/README.md

   - :e <file> opens file
   - :w saves current file
   - :r runs command and inserts text into current buffer
+  - :ruby evaluates selected text as ruby and inserts it into the document
+  - :python evaluates selected text as python and inserts it into the document
   - exit with ESC

 This readme file was edited with this text editor because it is awesome.